Pako3549/dotfiles/README.md

 ## 🙏 Credits

-All configurations and tweaks were created by me, with inspiration from the amazing Linux ricing community.
+All configurations and tweaks were created by me, [pako](https://github.com/Pako3549).

-Special thanks to:
-- The hyprland development team
-- The dotfiles community on r/unixporn
-- Everyone sharing their configs and scripts

 ---